AbhaySDubey/grammar_scoring_system/README.md

         - MFCC
         - CTFT
         - ZCR
-        - more (if I can find any others)
+        - Spectral Centroid

     - linguistic features like:
         - transcription length
         - Grammatical Errors (such as noun v/s verb counts, use of verb tenses, articles(a/an/the) used, prepositions used, etc.)
-        - more (if I can find any others)
+        - Prosodic Features

     **I'll be forming a relationship map of what features have the strongest relationship with the grammar score, based on which the features with the strongest correlation will be selected for training.**